Categorical absorptions of singularities and degenerations: Absorption of singularities for nodal varieties

-In the rest of this subsection we made the criterion of Corollary~\ref{cor:absorption-criterion} explicit for nodal varieties of small dimension.
-In dimension~$3$ we use the notion of maximal nonfactoriality~\cite{Kalck-Pavic-Shinder}, which we state in terms of the blowup~$\pi\colon \tX \to X$ of the singular locus with exceptional divisors~$E_1, \dots, E_r$.
+In the rest of this subsection we will make the criterion of Corollary~\ref{cor:absorption-criterion} explicit for nodal varieties of small dimension.
+In dimension~$3$ we use the notion of maximal nonfactoriality, \textit{cf.}~\cite{Kalck-Pavic-Shinder}, which we state in terms of the blowup~$\pi\colon \tX \to X$ of the singular locus with exceptional divisors~$E_1, \dots, E_r$.
 Note that for each~$i$ we have~$E_i \cong \P^1 \times \P^1$ and

-hence~$\Pic(E_i)/[\cO_{E_i}(E_i)] \cong \ZZ$, and the two choices of isomorphism correspond to two contractions~$E_i \to \P^1$.
+hence~$\Pic(E_i)/[\cO_{E_i}(E_i)] \cong \ZZ$, and the two choices of isomorphism correspond to two contractions~\mbox{$E_i \to \P^1$}.